CiaranMoran27/Testing/README.md

 *Write a program that asks the user to input any positive integer and outputs the successive values of the following:<br/>* At each step calculate the next value by taking the current value and:
- - divide by 2 if even
+ - divide by 2 if even.
- - multily by 3 and add 1 if odd
+ - multily by 3 and add 1 if odd.
- - end the progam if current value is 1
+ - end the progam if current value is 1.

 <br/>